-The demands for care for individual living with autism continue into adulthood.
+The demands for care for individuals living with autism continue into adulthood.
 Adults with autism in the U.S. account for $175 billion dollars annually in expenses.
 For those who cannot live independent lives, residential living communities are the primary reason for the high cost of care.
 These facilities are often the only option for individuals whose families have grown weary after raising a child with autism.
 Our mission is to help do whatever we can to provide safe & sustainable life-long housing options for adults with Autism or other Intellectual Developmental Disabilities.

 Disclaimer: These links are being provided as a convenience and for informational purposes only; they do not constitute an endorsement or an approval by Neuro Diverse Living Inc. of any of the products, services, or opinions of the corporation or organization, or individual.
 Neuro Diverse Living bears no responsibility for the accuracy, legality, or content of the external site or for that of subsequent links.
 Contact the external site for answers to questions regarding its content.

 If you have other resources that you believe would be helpful for us to add to this list, please submit them via our Contact Us page.
 We will review them and add them to this list if appropriate.

 BY JOHN W. NADWORNY, CFP®, CHFC & CYNTHIA R. HADDAD, CFP ®

 Help protect and improve the future lives of entire families with this essential financial planning guide, ideal for parents of a child with a disability and service providers who support them.
 Developed by two financial planning experts who also have family members with special needs, this one-of-a-kind book is an absolute must-have as parents and other caregivers plan for the lasting financial independence of their families.